jammiemountz/Deployment-Presentation/README.md

 # How to deploy a Jekyll site on GitHub Pages or Digital Ocean

 ## Brief intro to Jekyll - a static site generator
-allows you to use smart-templates, config vars, css pre-compilers like sass... and output a regular site gem install jekyll jekyll new test-site cd into it bundle install jekyll serve
+Jekyll allows you to use smart-templates, config vars, css pre-compilers like sass... and output a regular site

+### To start a new Jekyll site -
+Install ruby and a version manager on your machine (good luck.)
+`gem install jekyll`
+`jekyll new test-site`
+`cd` into your site
+`bundle install` maybe, you might not need to
+`jekyll serve`

 ## Connect with github -
 git init